The effects of alloy disorder on strongly-driven flopping mode qubits in Si/SiGe: Modelling strongly-driven flopping mode qubits

 A flopping-mode qubit consists of a single-electron double quantum dot with a magnetic field difference between the dots.
 By modulating the detuning $\varepsilon$, we can drive the dot back and forth between the left ($L$) and right ($R$) dot.
 Since the field difference induces a synthetic spin-orbit coupling, resonant modulation induces rotations between the spin states.
 Each dot also has two low-lying valley states, characterized by inter-valley couplings for each dot $\Delta_{L(R)} = e^{i \phi_{L(R)}} | \Delta_{L(R)}|$, where the valley splitting $E_{vL(R)} = 2|\Delta_{L(R)}|$ and $\phi_{L(R)}$ is the valley phase \cite{Friesen:2007p115318}.
 These valley parameters are, in general, different for each dot, complicating the qubit operation, as described below.
 A schematic of this qubit is shown in Fig.~\ref{fig:qubit_schematic}(a).

 To model strongly-driven flopping mode qubits, we start with an 8-level Hamiltonian spanned by the charge, spin, and valley degrees of freedom.
 The full Hamiltonian is given by

 where $\tau_j$ are the Pauli operators operating in the basis of the left and right dots (i.e., the ``charge'' basis), defined as $\tau_z = |L\rangle \langle L| - |R\rangle \langle R|$ and $\tau_x = |L\rangle \langle R| + |R \rangle \langle L|$, $\sigma_j$ are Pauli operators in spin space, and $\gamma_j$ are the Pauli operators in valley space.
 The detuning between the left and right dots is given by $\varepsilon(t)$, and $t_c$ is the tunnel coupling between the dots.
-For simplicity, we fix our tunnel coupling to be $t_c = 100$~\SI{}{\micro\electronvolt} throughout this work, since this value was found to provide good performance for strongly-driven flopping-mode qubits in Ref.~[\citenum{Teske:2023p035302}].
+We find that a relatively large tunnel coupling is critical for charge noise resilience in strongly-driven flopping-mode qubits (see Appendix~\ref{app:weak_tc}), consistent with simulations in Ref.~[\citenum{Teske:2023p035302}].
+For simplicity, we fix our tunnel coupling to be $t_c = 100$~\SI{}{\micro\electronvolt} throughout this work, a large but experimentally feasible value.
 We assume magnetic field gradients of $\Delta B_x = 2$~\SI{}{\milli\tesla} and $\Delta B_z = 0.4$~\SI{}{\milli\tesla}, and a constant background magnetic field of $B_z = 20$~\SI{}{\milli\tesla}, where we have also adopted these parameters from Ref.~[\citenum{Teske:2023p035302}].
-We can equivalently write this Hamiltonian in a basis that simultaneously diagonalizes the left and right-dot valleys:
+We can equivalently write this Hamiltonian in a basis that simultaneously diagonalizes the left and right-dot valleys \cite{Zhao:2022p064043}:

 where

 and $P_{L(R)} = |L(R) \rangle \langle L(R) |$ projects the system into the left (right) subspace.
 Equation~(\ref{eq:ham_diag_valley}) forms the basis of our gate optimization procedure, described in Sec.~\ref{sec:gate_op}.